ScopeFoundry/scopefoundry.github.io/content/en/docs/1000_core-development.md

 If you want to make contributions to the ScopeFoundry project:

+*Voluntarily: use Black Formatter on your code prior to pushing it.*

 1. Get your own copy of ScopeFoundry (see above).
 We recommend developing ScopeFoundry in your project folder.

 2. Fork ScopeFoundry on [GitHub][GitHub].